SHARE

 Take A Cooking Class

 Book a cooking class or Market Tour with La Cuisine Paris.
 I have done a few classes with La Cuisine over the years, including a food walking tour of the city.
 The macaron and croissant classes are a lot of fun!
+They also offer a market class that teaches you how to navigate a market, and you will return to the school to cook what you have shopped for.

 Paris cooking class La Cuisine Paris

 Please don’t feel pressured to do it all.
 I always leave something for my next trip.
 Paris should be enjoyed and not rushed.
 The classics will always be there.
-I hope this guide to Paris helped plan your trip to my favorite city.
+I hope this guide to Paris helped you plan your trip to my favorite city.

 first time guide to paris, france via everyday parisian